openstack-archive/sahara-specs/specs/kilo/edp-spark-swift-integration.rst

 Sahara’s Spark launcher script will run the SparkWrapper class instead of the job’s designated main class.
 The launcher will pass the name of the XML configuration file to SparkWrapper at runtime, followed by the name of the original class and any job arguments.
-SparkWrapper will add this XML file to the default Hadoop resource list in the job’s configuration before invoking the original class with any arguments.
+SparkWrapper will add this XML file to the default Hadoop resource list in the job's configuration before invoking the original class with any arguments.

 When the job’s main class is run, it’s default Hadoop configuration will